vhl/css-style-guide/README.md

 When extending a component and styling the inner elements, use the base component's inner elements' class name for styling, instead of extending the class names of the inner elements as well.

+Then just use a descendant (preferably child > ) selector along with the modified base classname.

 ```css

 /* Good - modifiers (subclasses) of components refer to unmodified inner element's names */